sun-labs/cloudgarden-npm/README.md

 ## About

-Support sensor handling for [Cloud Garden](https://cloudgarden.nl/), but can be usefull for any project working with IOT.
+Support sensor handling for [Cloud Garden](https://cloudgarden.nl/), but can be useful for any project working with IOT.

 ## Dependencies